 Labels for Bottles and Jars – Tips

 Various customers of ours use self-adhesive labels on their bottles and jars for all sorts of products.
-From homemade jams and sauces to cosmetics, all customers need to make sure that important information about their products and the ingredients used is clearly displayed on each container.
+From homemade jams and sauces to drinks, cosmetics and chemicals – all customers need to make sure that important information about their products and the ingredients used is clearly displayed on each container.

 How many labels does your product need?